Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court remanded the case.
 It directed the trial court to modify the division of community property as the decision indicated.
 It also led it to reconsider the alimony award after reviewing Mr. Kennedy’s earning power at the time of trial.
 The Court reversed the judgment in part and remanded with directions.

 If you have questions about corroboration required in fault divorce in a Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.